ichen6-gmuedu/2024Thesis_MCNDN/README.md

 For example, if you want to execute 5 runs of NDNsim.py with the same topology file and the varying timeouts as 5, 4, 3, 2, and 1, then you would change line 5 of NDNsim_bash.sh to be:
 `TIMEOUT=("5" "4" "3" "2" "1")`

-You will additionally need to modify the other parameters to match the same number of runs that you plan on making.
+You will additionally need to modify all other parameters to match the same number of runs that you plan on making.
 So for example, you would also need to modify line 2 to be:
 `TOPFILE=("topology.txt" "topology.txt" "topology.txt" "topology.txt" "topology.txt")`

-To use the bash script, simply run `bash NDNsim_bash.sh` after modifying the file to your specifications.
+To use the bash script, simply run ```bash NDNsim_bash.sh``` after modifying the file to your specifications.